 “Recovering lost income is critical to starting a new life – providing the possibility to secure housing, afford transportation, learn new skills, or other foundational needs,” said State Controller Betty Yee, California’s Chief Fiscal Officer and a CalVCB Board Member.
 “This important change in California law gives survivors of human trafficking a more hopeful future.”

 “Cast clients have been so grateful to have CalVCB review their applications in such an efficient and timely manner.
-One client will be using her lost income compensation to provide herself with shelter during this pandemic,” said Amanda Ranaweera, Staff Attorney at Cast.
+One client will be using her lost income compensation for housing during this pandemic,” said Amanda Ranaweera, Staff Attorney at Cast.

 About the Coalition to Abolish Slavery and Trafficking